Vishakhavel/Vishakhavel/README.md

 I like to think of myself as a generalist.
 I find myself drawn towards building end-to-end software products, leveraging multiple stacks.

-Skills: AWS / JAVA / REACT / SPRING / EXPRESSJS / FastAPI / DSA / CODING
+Skills: AWS / Java / React / Spring / Express / FastAPI / DSA / Coding

 - 🔭 I’m currently working as a Cloud Solutions Intern at *Sony Research India*
 - ⚡ Fun fact: I can play the guitar ;)